metaspace2020/metaspace/docker/README.md

 Running `setup-dev-env.sh` will copy the pre-made docker config files into the projects in this repository, set up mol-db, and start the docker containers.

+To avoid disruption due to changes in the docker-compose files while updating from git, changing branches, etc. it can be useful to compile your configuration into a file that is excluded from git.
+To do this:

+* Set up your docker-compose environment per the instructions in this file
+* Run `docker-compose config > docker-compose.custom.yml`
+* Update `.env` with `COMPOSE_FILE=docker-compose.custom.yml`

 ### Import data